- How Safe is Eating Broccoli in Pregnancy?

 You might already be taking iron supplements externally since the demand for iron in the body is extremely high, with the baby consuming a lot of it.
 But opting for a natural source of iron is always better and broccoli brings a lot of it, in the form of folic acid as well.
 If you’re already on supplements, your doctor can suggest adjusting the dosage to bring a balance between that and broccoli.

 3. Regulating Diabetes

 Not all pregnant women have diabetes right from the start.
 But pregnancy can itself set in a specific type of diabetes, known as gestational diabetes.
 With all the internal changes in the body, one of those is a reduction in the production of insulin, which is the key to breaking down sugars.
 Broccoli comes to the rescue in this regard as it can easily maintain the sugar content at a normal level and take off the pressure from insulin.

-4. Protection of The Skin
+4. Protection of the Skin

 Pregnancy results in an increased sensitivity of the skin.
 UV radiations can penetrate easily and cause skin damage.
-Broccoli not only helps in protecting your skin from it but also helps about bringing a glow to it.
+Broccoli not only helps in protecting your skin from it but also helps in bringing a glow to it.
 This is due to the various vitamins such as K, B, E, and A that all work towards keeping a healthy skin structure.

 5. Strengthening Bones